cphang99/matrix_playground/README.md

 - Element wise operations  will apply floor arithmetic if integer elements are used (notably `sqroot` and `divide` operations).

+- nth root operations are not supported for fixed point elements, and will default to a square root operation with a warning.

 - The matrix arithmetic implementations are all naive ones at the present time.
 Therefore note that matrix multiplication is `O(n^3)`.
 We'll be looking to